-Resources for a Successful Internship
+Resources for hosting a successful internship

 Internships are an excellent opportunity to connect with and evaluate potential future employees and for students to gain hands-on professional experience.
 Check out the resources below to help you create a successful internship program.

-Internships 101: The Basics
+Internships 101: the basics

 What is an Internship?